 Your eyelids may look puffy and swollen.
 At first, you or your doctor may think this is because of allergies or an infection.
 Your doctor may refer to this change as eyelid edema (ih-dee-muh).

 Looking in the mirror, you may notice that the position of your eyes doesn’t match.
 Eyes that are not aligned properly may cause other symptoms, such as double vision.
 Your doctor may refer to misaligned eyes as

 Color vision loss

 You may notice colors don’t appear as bright as they used to.
-Or there’s a difference in how bright colors seem when comparing one eye with the other.
+Or there’s a difference in how bright colors seem when comparing one eye to the other.